Generalized Exponential smoothing in prediction of hierarchical time series

 \begin{onehalfspace}

 \end{onehalfspace}

 \begin{addmargin}[6mm]{6mm} \begin{small} \begin{singlespace}

-Shang and Hyndman (2016) proposed grouped functional time series forecasting approach as a combination of individual forecasts using generalized least squares regression.
-We modify their methodology using generalized exponential smoothing technique for the most disaggregated series in order to obtain more robust predictor.
-We discuss some properties of our proposals basing on results obtained via simulation studies and analysis of real data related to a prediction of a demand for electricity.
+Shang and Hyndman (2017) proposed a grouped functional time series forecasting approach as a combination of individual forecasts obtained using generalized least squares method.
+We modify their methodology using generalized exponential smoothing technique for the most disaggregated functional time series in order to obtain more robust predictor.
+We discuss some properties of our proposals basing on results obtained via simulation studies and analysis of real data related to a prediction of a demand for electricity in Australia in 2016.

 \textbf{Key words:} functional time series, hierarchical time series, forecast reconciliation, depth for functional data.

 \end{singlespace} \end{small} \end{addmargin}